-All three Ice Age runs — 50-mile, 50k and Half Marathon — take you through some scenic, historic and geologically fascinating areas.
-You’ll run in dense deciduous forests, across open prairies, under tall pines and over rocky ridges – and see lakes, kettles, kames, erratics and other natural features left when the glaciers finally retreated from Wisconsin more than 10,000 years ago.
-The ultra courses pass by sites that provide a glance into the lives of the area’s first settlers and climb Bald Bluff, a place revered by Native Americans and the location of the Black Hawk War, the last major Indian war in Wisconsin.
-(Included among the 3,500 soldiers who camped beside the bluff were two future US Presidents, Abraham Lincoln and Zachary Taylor.)
+The Ice Age Trail races take you through scenic, historic and geologically fascinating areas.
+You’ll run in dense deciduous forests, under tall pines, over rocky ridges and across open prairies – and see lakes, kettles, kames, erratics and other natural features left when the glaciers finally retreated from Wisconsin more than 10,000 years ago.
+The ultra courses pass by sites that provide a glance into the lives of the area’s first settlers and ascend Bald Bluff, a place revered by Native Americans and the location of the Black Hawk War, the last major war in Wisconsin.
+(Among the 3,500 soldiers who camped beside the bluff were two future US Presidents, Abraham Lincoln and Zachary Taylor.)

-If you like fast company, you’ll find it at Ice Age.
-In 2014, Max King from Bend, Oregon ran the 50-mile race in 5:41, smashing our 26-year old course record by 12 minutes — and Kaci Lickteig from Nebraska (2016 WS 100 winner) bettered the women’s CR by four minutes, running 6:41.
-In fact, four runners clocked under six hours in 2014, which is remarkable in that only five other runners had run sub-6s in the preceding 32 years!
+And if you like fast company, you’ll find it at Ice Age.
+In 2014, Max King from Bend, Oregon ran the 50-mile race in 5:41 (6:50/mile pace!), smashing our 26-year old course record by 12 minutes.
+That same year, Kaci Lickteig (2016 Western States champion) bettered the women’s CR by four minutes, running 6:41.
+All in all, four runners clocked under six hours that year, which is remarkable since only five other runners had run sub-6s in the preceding 32 years.

-Personally, I’ve been involved with the IAT50 in one way or another since the mid 1990s — first as a volunteer, then as a runner (8 50-mile finishes) and, for the past seven years, as race director.
-Among my goals as RD is to preserve the race’s reputation as a well-organized, well-marked and competitive race and to preserve the old-school vibe that distinguishes this race from the multitude of others that fill today’s ultrarunning race calendar.
+Personally, I’ve been involved with the race in one way or another since the mid 1990s — first as a volunteer, then as a runner (8 50-mile finishes) and, for the past ten years, as race director.
+Among my goals as RD is to uphold the race’s reputation as a well-organized, well-marked and competitive race while also preserving the old-school vibe that distinguishes this race from the others that fill today’s ultrarunning calendar.

 P.S.
-If you’re wondering what makes this race so special, take a few moments and peruse the race reports posted on this website.
+If you’re wondering what makes this race so special, take a few moments to peruse the race reports that runners have shared with us.